ucldc/nuxeo_spreadsheet/README.md

 ## 4. Import metadata in tab-delimited spreadsheet into Nuxeo
 Load with `meta_from_csv.py`.
-This process will convert the metadata from the CSV file into Python dict outputs, and call pynux to import the Python dict outputs directly into Nuxeo.
+This process will convert the metadata from the spreadsheet into Python dict outputs, and call pynux to import the Python dict outputs directly into Nuxeo.

 ```
 usage: meta_from_csv.py [-h] --datafile DATAFILE [--loglevel LOGLEVEL]